hwang381/workspace/README.md

 Then edit `~/.workspace/config.json`

 ## Caveat
-* In order to pull latest code for a branch, it by default reads `~/.ssh/id_rsa` as SSH key for your git repos
+* In order to pull latest code for a branch, it by default reads `~/.ssh/id_rsa` as SSH key for your git repo